YouMightNotNeedKubernetes/etcd-discoveryserver/README.md

 ## Getting started

 You can run your own etcd discovery service using the `etcd-discoveryserver` image.
+Sadly there is not official image for this service, so we have to build it ourselves.

 The image is available on [Docker Hub](https://hub.docker.com/r/youmightnotneedkubernetes/etcd-discoveryserver)